Code-Institute-Submissions/return-my-coffee/README.md

 ## Further Notes

-- In older commit messages there is in the message: **"Refractor code"**
+- In older commit messages there is a spelling mistake in the message: **"Refractor code"**
   - It should be `Refactor code`
-  - Addressing this issue using the terminal command `git rebase -i HEAD~[number]` would imply that all the commit messages were made in one day (commit messages made between Dec 2 and Dec 10 were all moved to Dec 10 after using this command to fix the first instance of this typo), therefore, I have chosen to leave this as there are too many commit messages to sift through.
+  - Addressing this issue using the terminal command `git rebase -i HEAD~[number]` would imply that all the commit messages were made in one day (commit messages made between Dec 2 and Dec 10 were all moved to Dec 10 after using this command to fix the first instance of this mistake), therefore, I have chosen to leave this as there are too many commit messages to sift through.

 - Return myCoffee is most optimal when played on desktop or laptop devices.
 Nevertheless, the game is highly reponsive and can be played on a wide range of devices easily.